Views from An Englishman in Wales

 2. Tumble

-Situated south of Cross Hands near the towns of Carmarthen and Llanelli.
-Tumble developed in the 19th century to house the anthracite miners who were employed at the nearby Dynant Fach and Great Mountain collieries.
+Situated south of Cross Hands, near the towns of Carmarthen and Llanelli, Tumble developed in the 19th century to house anthracite miners employed at the nearby Dynant Fach and Great Mountain collieries.

 Five Reasons To Go There

-1. Walk up to Llannon Reservoir: One of the highest points in the area.
-Panoramic view of the east to Swansea and beyond, and to the south, Llanelli with the shimmering River Lougher estuary.
-The Preselli Hills hug the west horizon
+1. Walk to Llannon Reservoir: One of the highest points in the area, offering panoramic views to the east towards Swansea and beyond, and to the south, views of Llanelli with the shimmering River Loughor estuary.
+The Preseli Hills hug the western horizon

 2. Rugby: Tumble RFC.
 Record holders of the West Wales Challenge Cup, they have produced many Wales internationals.
 Check out the home fixtures to catch a game of raw Welsh Rugby

-4. Cycle Route 47: The old Llanelli to Cross Hands railway track.
-Now a well-kept 20-mile-plus cycle track that offers peace, quiet and striking views along its way
+4. Cycle Route 47: Following the old Llanelli to Cross Hands railway track, this well-maintained 20-mile-plus cycle route offers peace, quiet, and striking views along the way

-5. The Mansel Arms: A visit for anyone who loves a local pub.
-Situated on the Tumble-Drefach-Porthyrhyd road, it has won CAMRA awards.
+5. The Mansel Arms: A must-visit for anyone who loves a local pub.
+Located on the Tumble-Drefach-Porthyrhyd road, it has won multiple CAMRA awards.

 Postcode district: SA14